Overview

 - Get lost in places they used to know well.

-- Have trouble finding the right words for objects, expressing thoughts or taking part in conversations.
+- Have trouble finding the right words, expressing thoughts or having conversations.

 Thinking and reasoning